Package import"zappem.net/pub/graphics/svgpoly"

 Which should render this processed (union) image:

-This is more faithful to the raw input SVG image in terms of the overlapping polygons.
+This example is more faithful to the raw input SVG image in terms of the overlapping polygons.

 $ go run examples/outline.go --svg examples/test.svg --before --after=false | gnuplot -p